ryjen/libcoda-db/README.md

 - concept/usage of schema's and automatic primary key usage for records
 - prepared statement oriented with flexible syntax
-- nice syntax that I think makes sense
+- nice query interface that I think makes sense
 - makes good use of new c++11 features

 Building